This is the website of the

 This affects you because you live in Crookham Village Parish and the parish includes the wards of Zebon Copse, Netherhouse Moor and the Old Village.

-With many thanks to both the team that worked to compile and check the Neighbourhood Plan, and to everyone who took the time to speak with the team at events or to respond to the various consultations, our Neighbourhood Plan has now been submitted to Hart District Council (HDC).
+With many thanks to both the team that worked to compile and check the Neighbourhood Plan, and to everyone who took the time to speak with the team at events or to respond to the various consultations.

-Copies of the Neighbourhood Plan are available here
+Copies of the Neighbourhood Plan are also available here